QA Docs Essentials: Software Testing Artifacts Meaning and Types Explained

 Final Thoughts

-Testing artifacts aren’t just paperwork, they are the backbone of a reliable QA process.
+Testing artifacts aren’t just paperwork — they are the backbone of a reliable QA process.
 When properly structured, they enable scalable testing, reduce errors, improve traceability, and strengthen cross-team collaboration.

 Want to Learn More About QA Documentation?

-If you’d like to go deeper into how to write solid test basis, scenarios, and test cases, check out my post 👉 How to Build a REST API Testing Strategy: Step-by-Step Guide — It’s the perfect complement to this guide.
+👉 How to Build a REST API Testing Strategy: Step-by-Step Guide — the perfect complement to this guide.